khoih-prog/GSM_Generic/README.md

                        start-up.
 If it is running, it will restart.
 Takes up to 10 seconds
     @param synchronous If TRUE the call only returns after the Start is complete or fails.
-If FALSE the call will return inmediately.
+If FALSE the call will return immediately.
 You have to call repeatedly ready() until you get a result.
 Default is TRUE.
     @return If synchronous, GSM3_NetworkStatus_t.
 If asynchronous, returns 0.
 */